 After this, we recommend exploring Central Park properly.
 Walk up the Mall, see Bethesda Terrace, get lost in the ramble, and seek out some movie sights.
 Visiting the Park is one of the most rewarding parts of visiting New York, it is a wonderful patch of nature right in the heart of the metropolis with simply amazing skyline vistas over the trees!

 After exploring the park we suggest heading back to your hotel to freshen up ready for the second attraction of the day.

-Note – You will have to book, and book VERY early for Sunset Viewing.
-The Summit is also not included on any Passes so if you want to use a Pass attraction here definitely consider the Top if The Rock Instead.
+Note – You will have to pre-book, and book VERY early in advance for Sunset Viewing.
+The Summit is also not included on any Passes so if you want to use a Pass attraction here definitely consider the Top of The Rock Instead.